LuizGandra/get-next-line-42/README.md

 - `get_next_line.h` is the project header file.

 ## Bonus
-_All bonus files have "\_bonus" at the end of their names.
-To run the project with the bonus, simply compile these files, as they also include the mandatory logic_.
+All bonus files have "\_bonus" at the end of their names.
+To run the project with the bonus, simply compile these files, as they also include the mandatory logic.

 **The bonus has two requirements:**
 - [x] Develop the function using only one static variable.